 |Periactin 4mg||1/2 tablet 2-3 times a day|

 |Zyrtec 10mg||Give 1/2 tablet once a day|

-If the skin problem becomes unmanageable after the the above methods have been tried, your veterinarian may administer stronger medications such as corticosteroids to relieve symptoms.
+If the skin problem becomes unmanageable after the above methods have been tried, your veterinarian may administer stronger medications such as corticosteroids to relieve symptoms.
 These medications work by suppressing inflammation which relieves itching and swelling, allowing your cat's skin gets a to recover.
-Obviously creams aren't ideal for cats as they would be licked off, therefore a long-acting injection may be required.
+Obviously, creams aren't ideal for cats as they would be licked off, therefore a long-acting injection may be required.